Multi-Scale Coarse-to-Fine Segmentation for Screening Pancreatic Ductal Adenocarcinoma

 \section{Abstract}

-This paper proposes an intuitive approach to finding pancreatic ductal adenocarcinoma (PDAC), the most common type of pancreatic cancer, by checking abdominal CT scans.
-Our idea is named {\em segmentation-for-classification} (S4C), which classifies a volume by checking if at least a sufficient number of voxels is segmented as the tumor.
-In order to deal with tumors with different scales, we train volumetric segmentation networks with {\bf multi-scale} inputs, and test them in a {\bf coarse-to-fine} flowchart.
+We propose an intuitive approach of detecting pancreatic ductal adenocarcinoma (PDAC), the most common type of pancreatic cancer, by checking abdominal CT scans.
+Our idea is named {\bf multi-scale segmentation-for-classification}, which classifies volumes by checking if at least a sufficient number of voxels is segmented as tumors, by which we can provide radiologists with tumor locations.
+In order to deal with tumors with different scales, we train and test our volumetric segmentation networks with multi-scale inputs in a coarse-to-fine flowchart.
 A post-processing module is used to filter out outliers and reduce false alarms.
-We perform a case study on our dataset containing $439$ CT scans, in which $136$ cases were diagnosed with PDAC and $303$ cases are normal.
-Our approach reports a sensitivity of $94.1\%$ at a specificity of $98.5\%$, with an average tumor segmentation accuracy of $56.46\%$ over all PDAC cases.
+We collect a new dataset containing 439 CT scans, in which $136$ cases were diagnosed with PDAC and $303$ cases are normal, which is the largest set for PDAC tumors to the best of our knowledge.
+To offer the best trade-off between sensitivity and specificity, our proposed framework reports a sensitivity of $94.1\%$ at a specificity of $98.5\%$, which demonstrates the potential to make a clinical impact.